A very brief history of Ukraine

 Trying to consolidate 1,200 years of history into a few minutes’ read inevitably leads a lot of stuff out.
 But I think this is a fairly objective primer.

 In 1169, Kyiv was sacked by rival princes from Suzdal, Vladimir and a new village called Moscow up in the kingdom’s northeast.
 Kyiv lost its imperial capital status, but remained Rus’ cultural and religious capital until being sacked by the Mongols in 1240.
-Around 1300, the northern princes (then under Mongol domination) moved the seat of the Orthodox Church from Kyiv to their area, where it remains today.
+Around 1300, the northern princes (then under Mongol domination) moved the seat of Rus’ Orthodox Church from Kyiv up to the northeast, where it remains today.

-It was during the enforced fragmentation of the Mongol occupation that the “root” nationality of Rus split into Russian, Belarussian, and Ukrainian.
+It was during centuries of enforced fragmentation during the Mongol occupation that Rus began to split into Russian, Belarussian, and Ukrainian.
 In 1362, the Lithuanians defeated the Mongols in battle and took the Principality of Kyiv.
-In 1569, Poland and Lithuania formed a commonwealth which was then one of the most powerful countries in Europe, including most of modern-day Ukraine but almost none of modern-day Russia.
-This period significantly influenced the region’s linguistic and cultural development.
+In 1569, Poland and Lithuania formed a commonwealth which then became one of the most powerful countries in Europe, including most of modern-day Ukraine and Belarus but almost none of modern-day Russia.
+This period significantly influenced the linguistic and cultural development of both Ukraine and Belarus.
 The word “Ukraina” (the “borderland”) initially referred to a Cossack area south of Kyiv between the Polish, Russian and Muslim (first Tatar, then Ottoman) empires.
 The Cossacks were semi-nomadic people (mostly Slavic but also some Turkic and others) who enjoyed privileges under Polish rule in exchange for military service.

 Meanwhile, after Ivan the Terrible of Moscow defeated the Mongols in 1472, Moscow had set about subjugating other Russian city-states and building the modern Russian empire.
 Initially what is now Ukraine (being part of the Polish empire) was spared.
 But in 1648 the Cossacks rebelled against Polish rule, forming a small state of Ukraina (the yellow area in Map #2).
 In 1654 the Cossacks allied with Russia, ostensibly to protect their own autonomy but this ultimately had the opposite effect.
 In 1667 Poland was forced to cede Kyiv and all land east of it (see Map #2 below) to Russia.
-By this time a colloquial Ukrainian language was widely spoken that was (and still is) a mix of Russian and Polish.
+By this time a colloquial Ukrainian language was widely spoken that was (and still is) between Russian and Polish with slightly more Polish influence.

 Map #2: The growth of Ukraine.
 Obviously this is a simplification — borders shifted constantly all over Europe for centuries, but it’s a good basis for a summary understanding.
-The five regions marked with a red “X” are now entirely or mostly occupied by the Russian army.
+The five regions marked with a red “X” are now entirely (in the case of Crimea) or mostly (in the other cases) occupied by the Russian army.

 As you can see in the map below of eastern Europe in 1700 (Map #3), Kyiv and everything to the east of it was ruled by Russia at that time, but Lviv (then known by its Polish name Lwow) and the rest of western Ukraine were still part of Poland.
 Most of what is now southern Ukraine including Crimea were under the Ottoman Empire.

-Map #3: Central-Eastern Europe in 1700 (Odessa didn’t exist until 1794, but I’ve added it for comparison / continuity purposes vis-a-vis the other maps)
+Map #3: Central-Eastern Europe in 1700 (Odesa didn’t exist until 1794, but it is included here for comparison / continuity purposes vis-a-vis the other maps)

 In 1783 Russia took what is now southern Ukraine (including Crimea) from the Turks, and incorporated it into the Russian Empire.
-Previously this area had been lightly populated because of constant conflict with Ottoman Muslims, but now Russia’s Imperial subjects moved in in large numbers, founding the port of Odessa in 1794.
-The Russians called it Novorossiya (“New Russia”), with an ethnically mixed population of Russians, Ukrainians, Jews and many others.
+Previously this area had been lightly populated because of constant conflict, but now Russia’s Imperial subjects moved in in large numbers, founding the port of Odesa in 1794.
+The Russians called this region Novorossiya (“New Russia”), with an ethnically mixed population of Russians, Ukrainians, Jews and many others.

 The period from around 1820 to 1920 in Europe is often referred to as the Era of National Awakening, when millions across the continent were starting to define themselves by their language and nationhood rather than just their village and religion.
-Lviv and the rest of Austrian-ruled Ukraine was a “safe haven” where Ukrainians could do that.
+Lviv and the rest of Austrian-ruled southwest Ukraine was a “safe haven” where Ukrainians could do that.
 Ukraine’s national poet Taras Shevchenko (who spent his life in the Russian Empire) was exiled to a penal colony in Siberia for writing pro-Ukrainian poems in colloquial Ukrainian.
-But over the border in Lviv and surroundings, his works and those of his peers played as instrumental a role in defining and standardising a Ukrainian language as the King James Bible had played in defining and standardising English.
-In eastern Ukraine (which had a large ethnically Russian population), by contrast, the colloquial Ukrainian language was heavily suppressed, almost everyone adopting Russian as a first language.
+But in Austrian-ruled southwestern Ukraine, his works and those of his peers played as instrumental a role in defining and standardising a Ukrainian language as the King James Bible had played in defining and standardising the English language.
+In the rest of Ukraine (ruled by Russia with a large ethnically Russian population), the colloquial Ukrainian language was heavily suppressed, almost everyone adopting Russian as a first language.
 Kyiv became bi-lingual.

 In the wake of the Bolshevik Revolution in 1917, Ukraine (like nearly all Russian colonies) declared independence from Russia.
-Shortly thereafter in 1918-19, the German and Austrian empires were broken up under the Treaty of Versailles, which brought Poland back into existence as an independent country.
+Shortly thereafter in 1918-19, the German and Austrian empires were broken up under the Treaty of Versailles, which brought Poland back into existence as an independent country for the first time since 1795.
 Ukraine and Poland then went to war over Lviv and its surroundings (the area was ethnically mixed Polish-Ukrainian); Poland won.
 This proved a blessing for Ukraine, because in 1922 the Bolsheviks invaded and ruthlessly subjugated Ukraine.
 The fact that western Ukraine was under Poland, and therefore spared Soviet brutality, would once again prove pivotal.

-While Kyiv and surroundings were an independent country from 1918-22, Lenin had created a rival Ukrainian Soviet Republic under Moscow-Bolshevik control in territory to the east and south, from Kharkiv to Odessa (the pink area in Map #2).
+While Kyiv and surroundings were an independent country from 1918-22, Lenin had created a rival Ukrainian Soviet Republic under Moscow-Bolshevik control in territory to the east and south, from Kharkiv to Odesa (the pink area in Map #2).
 In 1922 Lenin merged the two territories, thereby expanding Ukraine’s territory significantly, to include all the land in pink in map #2 above.
 This land was majority ethnic Ukrainian, but with a significant ethnic Russian minority.
-Lenin could argue that he was doing Ukraine a favour and also doing the right thing morally by enlarging Ukraine in this way, but putting so many ethnic Russians inside Ukraine’s borders also made it much harder for Ukraine to ever secede in future.
-People sometimes forget that – when you acquire new land, you don’t just get the land, you also get the people living on it, who may or may not prove to be supportive citizens.
+Lenin could argue that he was doing Ukraine a favour and also doing the right thing morally by enlarging Ukraine in this way, but putting a large ethnic Russian minority inside Ukraine’s borders also made it much harder for Ukraine to ever secede in future.

 The Holodomor (the “Great Hunger”) — Stalin’s mass murder of the Ukrainian peasantry:

 Marx had said that Communism was only for advanced, urbanised, industrialised societies.
-But the countries that adopted Communism (Russia, China, etc) had all missed the First Industrial Revolution, and hoped Communism could help them leapfrog into modernity.
+But the countries that adopted Communism (Russia, China, etc) had all missed the First Industrial Revolution, and adopted Communism hoping it would enable them to leapfrog into modernity.
 So Lenin changed Marx’s teachings substantially.
 Instead of the state withering away as Marx predicted, the state would be an all-powerful totalitarian entity dragging the rural peasants kicking, screaming (and often dying) into the industrial age.
 After taking power, Lenin enacted War Communism under which the peasantry were deliberately worked to death.
-Farmers were given impossible targets, and when the targets weren’t met the government took their land, l,ivestock and seed corn.
+Farmers were given impossible targets, and when the targets weren’t met the government took their land, livestock and seed corn.
 While the countryside starved, the Soviets exported massive quantities of grain for hard currency to buy weapons and machinery.
-Lenin and Trotsky saw this as toughening up inferior beings – the few peasants that survived would be fit for mechanised agriculture and Communism, the rest deserved to die.
+Just like Mao, Pol Pot and so many other communists, Lenin and Trotsky were ashamed of their country’s peasant majority, who were clearly not the industrial proletariat that Marx had declared necessary for Communism.
+They saw this mass murder as toughening up inferior beings – the few peasants that survived would be fit for Communism, the rest deserved to die.
+(This became a role model that Mao, Pol Pot and many other Communists would follow in the future.)
 The idea of collectivising agriculture was not Marxist – Marx didn’t care about agriculture.
 Collectivisation had been the norm in far northern Russia for centuries, because the climate was so hostile and crop failures so frequent that pooling resources was essential for survival.
 Lenin and Trotsky took this locally-managed, kibbutz-style model, ruthlessly centralised it, and imposed it on more fertile, southerly regions that had no use for it.
 The famine went on until the global price for wheat collapsed and Russia could no longer earn hard currency this way.
-Lenin then enacted market reforms under the New Economic Policy (NEP), a significant Gorbachev-style for which he got a completely undeserved reputation as a moderate.
-He only made this reform because he had no choice.
+Lenin then enacted market reforms under the New Economic Policy (NEP), a significant Gorbachev-style reform for which Lenin got a completely undeserved reputation as a moderate.
+He only enacted this reform because he had no choice.

 Most of Ukraine had avoided the War Communism famine from 1918-22 because it was an independent country.
 And by the time the Soviets conquered Ukraine in 1922, the NEP reforms were already gearing up.
 But Ukraine’s turn was to come.
-In 1930, Stalin (now supreme dictator) decided another round of famine was needed, particularly targeting kulaks (relatively well-off, industrious private farmers who had done well under the NEP).
+In 1930, Stalin (now supreme dictator) decided another round of famine was needed, particularly targeting the Kulaks (relatively well-off, industrious private farmers who had done well under the NEP).
 Many of them lived in the fertile Black Earth region of Ukraine and southern Russia.
 Again, farmers were given unachievable targets.
 When they didn’t deliver, their land, livestock and seed corn were taken.
 To survive, they sold family heirlooms.
-The Communists set up trading shops called “Torgsin” where Ukrainians could bring their family treasures to be pawned for whatever scraps the State chose to offer them.
+The Communists set up trading shops called “Torgsin” where Ukrainians could barter their family treasures for whatever scraps of bread the State chose to offer them.
 These heirlooms were then sold abroad for hard currency.
 3-10 million people died.

-Picture of a Torgsin with starving Ukrainians queueing to exchange heirlooms for bread.
+Picture of starving Ukrainians queueing to exchange heirlooms for bread at a Torgsin in Kharkiv.
 From the Holodomor Museum in Kyiv

-Starvation victims lying in the street in Ukraine during the Holodomor.
+Starvation victims lying in the streets of Kharkiv during the Holodomor.
 Exhibit from the Holodomor Museum in Kyiv.

 My question to the Russians is “OK, if I accept your argument that it wasn’t a genocide and that you were slaughtered, too, then explain to me why you increasingly worship Stalin.
 What is it with Russians, that you worship people who slaughter you?
 Ivan the Terrible, Peter the Great, Lenin, Stalin…. anyone who treats you like meat, you love them.
 Anyone who actually tries to improve your life, you hold them in contempt.
 If you admit it was a mass murder (which you do), why do you worship the man who perpetrated it?”
 The usual responses I get are “oh that wasn’t Stalin, it was the bad men under him” (Russians have an eternal need to believe in the “good czar”) or “oh, you foreigners just don’t understand”.